Seneca-BSA/bsa/docs/seh500/lab5.md

 	    subs	r5, r5, #1      @ R5 = ? after first execution
 	    bne     delay
 	    pop     {r5, pc}        @ pop out the saved value from the stack,
-			                    @ check the value in the R5 and if it is the saved value
+			                    @ check the value in the R5
+                                @ and see if it is the saved value
                                 @ R5 = ?, PC = ?

     .global main                @ declare main as a global variable